menu

 Also of interest is that Livingston has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Livingston telecommute to their jobs.
-Overall, about 23.19% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 29.77% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Livingston is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Livingston is an extremely ethnically-diverse township.
 The people who call Livingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livingston residents report their race to be White, followed by Asian.
-Important ancestries of people in Livingston include Italian, Russian, Irish, Polish, and German.
+Important ancestries of people in Livingston include Italian, Russian, Irish, German, and Polish.

 The most common language spoken in Livingston is English.
 Other important languages spoken here include Chinese and Spanish.